-- Poor recovery – Not getting enough rest/sleep can increase the heart rate and suggest to alter training intensity.
+- Poor recovery – Not getting enough rest/sleep can increase the heart rate and suggest altering training intensity.

-- Nutrition – Eating cetrain foods changes the blood flow and can trigger higher heart rate, as well as blood pressure.
+- Nutrition – Eating certain foods changes the blood flow and can trigger higher heart rate, as well as blood pressure.

 That being said, heart rate monitors are still viable tools to use in triathlon training, especially during outdoor cycling and running.

 Apart from low-intensity rides, the peloton also has several high-intensity sessions that complement the triathlon 80/20 rule.
 Power zone max ride is all about training at the highest effort level, usually by gradually increasing the power output to reach zones 6 and 7.

 Why power zone max ride is good for triathlon training?
 Overall, the peloton power zone max ride is effective for triathlon training because it allows training above the lactate threshold.
 Those sessions are designed to improve VO2max, power, and speed.
 They also mimic the race pace intensity.

 In this session, you can expect to train above your 90% maximum heart rate.